Regulations and Safety Information

 - When a tornado warning is issued, it means a Tornado has been spotted, or is indicated on radar.
 SEEK SHELTER IMMEDIATELY!
 SIRENS ARE SOUNDED!!
 (If available)

 - Keep an eye on the sky.
-Darkening skies, increasing winds, lightening, and towering thunderheads (clouds) are indications that severe weather is in the area!
+Darkening skies, increasing winds, lightning, and towering thunderheads (clouds) are indications that severe weather is in the area!
 Monitor a radio for the latest weather information!

 - Most all Cities and Villages in Adams County have sirens that are activated when a tornado warning is issued.
 The tone for a tornado siren in Adams County is a steady blast that will last approximately three (3) minutes.
 If there is threatening weather and you hear a tornado siren seek shelter immediately.
 However, when at the Park, you may or may not hear any sirens.